briis/pyaffalddk/README.md

-# Python Wrapper for RenoWeb Garbage System API
+# Python Wrapper for AffaldDK Garbage System API

-A module to retrieve Garbage Collection data for Danish Municipalities that are using RenoWeb
+A module to retrieve Garbage Collection data for Danish Municipalities